 A Data Object represents information flowing through the process, such as business documents, e-mails, or letters.

-collection of information, e.g., a list of order
+A Collection Data Object represents a collection of information, e.g., a list of order

 A Data Input is an external input for the entire process.
 A kind of input parameter.